ntrossat/robin-ai/README.md

-# Robin AI - Open-Source Code Completion Extension
+# Robin AI - Inline Code Completion Extension

-**Robin AI is an Open-Source, AI-driven Code Completion extension for VScode, powered by Ollama and CodeGen.**
+**Robin AI is an Open-Source, AI-driven, Inline Code Completion extension for VScode, powered by Ollama and CodeGen.**

 It runs locally on your machine, offering privacy and no need for an internet connection.